(Daniel Defoe: ‘The True-Born Englishman’, AD 1701)

 we’re still the lavatory of choice world-wide.

 Peter Branson is poet, songwriter and traditional-style singer whose poetry has been published by journals in Britain, the USA, Canada, Ireland, Australasia and South Africa, including Acumen, Agenda, Ambit, Anon, Envoi, London Magazine, North, Prole, Warwick Review, Iota, The Frogmore Papers, The Interpreter’s House, SOUTH, Crannog, THE SHOp, The Columbia Review, The Huston Poetry Review and Other Poetry.
-His latest book, Red Hill, Selected Poems, 2000-2012 by Lapwing, Ireland, came out in May 2013.
+Poetry collections: Red Shift (Caparison, 2010), Red Hill, Selected Poems, 2000-2012 (Lapwing, 2013), Hawk Rising (Lapwing, 2016), The Clear Daylight (Littoral Press, 2021), and Marrowbones (Sentinel Poetry Press, 2021).

 Our Mongrel Breed